STEllAR-GROUP/rostam-docs/slurm/gpu.md

 Access to Nvidia GPUs are controlled by SLURM's *Generic Resource (GRES) Scheduling*

-> Running a job with or without `--exclusive` on a with with Nvidia GPU will grant access the GPU unless to explicitly specify the GPU by `--gres` option!{.is-warning}
+> Running a job with or without `--exclusive` on a with with Nvidia GPU will **not** grant access the GPU unless you explicitly specify the GPU resources by GRES options!{.is-warning}

 Jobs will not be allocated any generic resources unless specifically requested at job submit time using the options: